Image from Bernd Helfert

 - Pencomp - Text by John B and Todd Drashner

-Networked processing device allegedly very popular in the period leading up to the nanoswarms, and definitely for some time thereafter.
+Networked processing device allegedly very popular in the period leading up to the Technocalypse, and definitely for some time thereafter.

-- Personal Transport, Hitech - Text by Terrafamilia
+- Personal Medical Systems (Medisystems) - Text by Ryan B

-Some modes of personal transport that became possible during the Nanotech Age.
+Some modes of personal transport that became possible during the Solsys Golden Age.

-- Pigment Technology - Text by John Edds
+- Pigment Technology - Text by Johnny Yesterday

 Passive, (often solid-state) colorants used in everything from the shells of marine creatures to the hulls of spacecraft